 Thanks to years of racial and religious discrimination, we now have in Putrajaya politicians who are unashamedly racist and proud of it.
 They think nothing of promoting supremacist ideas like “Malaysia is for Malays”, the rest be damned.
 Every little thing outside their bigoted and narrow framework is offensive or incompatible with their vision of Malaysia – the way we dress, a cross on the side of a church building, a few words in a Bible translation, Chinese New Year or Christmas decorations, even Ponggol and other religious and cultural festivals.

-In considering who to vote for, Sabahans must ask themselves if they want to end up with the same toxic culture of bigotry that divides, that incites, that provokes, that accuses, that excludes, that stirs up animosity and hate that the rest of the country that has overtaken the rest of the country.
+In considering who to vote for, Sabahans must ask themselves if they want to end up with the same toxic culture of bigotry that divides, that incites, that provokes, that accuses, that excludes, that stirs up animosity and hate that has overtaken the rest of the country.

 They should take a good hard look at PAS, in particular, to understand where our nation is headed.
 With just 18 of the 222 seats in Parliament, PAS is pushing a radical agenda to remake Malaysia in its own image.
 In the very short time since PAS became part of the government (thanks to the treachery of power-hungry politicians), it has been pushing for greater religious control over all aspects of national life.